 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.” — Matthew 6:33

 What does your New Year’s resolutions list look like?
-Have you had a chance to get organized, and if so, what tools have you found to help you prepare for 2013?
+Have you had a chance to get organized, and if so, what tools have you found to help you prepare for the new year?
 What has God shown you about the goals and desires you have for your family this year?
 We’d love to hear about it!